sirgama/Code-Blog/README.md

 ## Description

-A web application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+An online web blog application that talks about code and things learnt so far.
+It consumes a quotes API.

-The pitches are organized by category.
+TA user can subscribe to a blog and get notified via mail.
 The app is built on Flask framework.

 ## Live preview